Galapagos Penguin vs King Penguin

 Do Galapagos Penguins and King Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while King Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+This geographic separation means they face different environmental pressures and predator communities.